andyrobinson/ard-nav/README.md

 ## Crash Notes
 - nav.ino - Currently fails before the first log - creates the file, but it's empty
 - servoSD works completely.
-- Add SDLogger to servoSD -
+- Add SDLogger to servoSD - still works!!
+- Add all libs and initialisation to SDLogger

 ## Done (for reference)